JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.4/NotesCode.md

   font-size: 18px;
 }
 ```

 advantages:
-- easier to maintain and add new content
+- easier to maintain and add new content - css will follow he same rules
-- 7
+- css links to every page and so gives a consistent look
-- 7
+- only a single change needs to be made to change the font on all webpages

 **Classes** are linked with `.class`